prgreen/prgreen.github.io/source/_posts/2013-09-30-the-bouncing-dvd-logo-explained.markdown

 }
 ```

 For programmers out there, I made a simple HTML5 Canvas demo (might not work on some browsers) that you can integrate in an html file.
 If you're patient it will eventually hit a corner after a few minutes, then another one, then the same again, indefinitely.
+You can play with the variables, check the Firebug console for results, or replace the bouncing rectangle with a proper DVD logo.

 ```javascript dvdlogo.html
 <canvas id="c">